An Expert Guide to I1 Clarity Diamonds

 In general, we advise against I1 diamonds, because inclusions at this level impact the brilliance and fire of the diamond.
-Large imperfections or a large number of imperfections obstruct light as it travels through the diamond, making it dull like you can see in this underwhelming diamond.
+Large imperfections or a large number of imperfections obstruct light as it travels through the diamond, making it dull like you can see in this underwhelming diamond from James Allen.
 Obvious imperfections also detract from the beauty of the diamond, because your eye is drawn to the blemish.

 Instead, we recommend going for VS2 clarity or SI1 clarity, because you can get an eye-clean diamond but pay far less than you would for VVS or FL clarity.
-You’ll still save your budget and can spend more on the aspect that most greatly impacts a diamond’s beauty: Cut quality.
+You’ll still save your budget and can spend more on the aspect that most greatly impacts the overall beauty: diamond’s cut.

 Learn more about I1 diamonds, why you should avoid them, and which grades on the diamond clarity chart you should choose instead.